siteleaf/siteleaf-gem/README.md

 **Lastly...**

 Your local folder should contain at least one template file (`default.html`), for sample themes and documentation see: https://github.com/siteleaf/siteleaf-themes

+For new sites, you will also need to create at least one page or post on https://manage.siteleaf.com in order to preview.

 Using this gem in your application